 In addition, the fall is the quietest, most breathtaking time to visit both National and State Parks.
 From the changing of the leaves, to the perfect hiking weather, the crowds will be minimal and you and your family will create unforgettable memories!

 In my opinion, Fall Camping with kids and all the work it takes to pack for all weather conditions is absolutely not worth it unless you can stretch it out into at least two nights.
 If you can grab a teacher work day or, even let your kids play a little hooky, do it!
-Three nights is the optimum.
+Three nights is even better.

 This is true because set up and take down seemingly take forever.
 Two nights or more allow you to unpack, relax and actually enjoy the state of chill that Fall Camping elicits.
-I know that some friends and family have a really hard time checking out of society for more than a few hours, if this sounds like you, pack a solar charger, like the Goal Zero Switch 10 Multi-Tool Kit.
-It’s a phone charger, flashlight, and solar panel all in one!
-Win/Win!
+I know that some friends and family have a really hard time checking out of society for more than a few hours, if this sounds like you, pack a solar charger, like the Goal Zero Nomad 7 Plus.
+It’s a lightweight, rugged solar powered charger that’s great for phones and other USB devices.

-Nothing screams Fall Camping than riding bikes over crunchy leaves.
-So be sure to pack your racks and bring your bikes, your scooters, your longboards, and depending on where you are going, maybe even your dirtbikes.
-Fall is one of the best seasons for hitting dirt trails and go braaaaping!
-The air has a chill, so dressing like you do when you go riding isn’t a big deal, like in the summer, when you sweat profusely.
-LOL
+Nothing screams Fall Camping than riding bikes over crunchy leaves or dirtbiking on gorgeous, otherwise inaccesible trails.
+So be sure to pack your racks and trailerss and bring your bikes, your dirtbikes, your longboards, and any other mode of fun your family is into.
+Fall is the best time for all this.
+The air has a chill, so you won’t overheat, you get in some family fun and then you head back for a cookout by the fire!

 It’s also a great time, to let your older kids run wild and cruise up and down the roads on their bikes and scooters and other wheeled items of wonderment.
-There a so few people around, that you don’t have to worry constantly that they are going to get kidnapped or run over and you get to chill in your hammock or actually carry on a conversation with your spouse.
+There a so few people around, that you don’t have to worry constantly that they are going to get run over or yelled at for being kids.
+And, you get to chill in your hammock or actually carry on a conversation with your spouse.
 Fall Camping is so awesome, that kids are automatically entertained, even without toys.
 I mean you can keep them busy for EVER in the woods!

 This is legit my favorite aspect of Fall Camping.
-During months in the West where fire bans are in effect, I essentially avoid camping all together, because it’s nothing without a fire.
+During months in the West where fire bans are in effect, I essentially avoid camping all together.
 So, with that in mind, check for fire bans and plan accordingly.
 If it’s legal, you MUST have one.
 Kids love them, they are mesmerizing and things like S’Mores and Story Time around the fire become an integrated family tradition.
+And campfood is soooo good!

 Also check to see if you can collect fallen branches and twigs from the surrounding forest, like you can just about everywhere back East.
 Be sure to check, though, because some places, like Moab – the greatest fall camping spot in the world, requires that you bring your own firewood.
 That’s kinda a good thing to know, beforehand, ya know?